Prayer on the 50-yard line: Supreme Court reshapes church-state relationship

 Now the establishment clause “must be interpreted by ‘reference to historical practices and understandings,’” wrote Justice Gorsuch.

 “The court says it’s not adopting a new test, but rather making clear that history and tradition ought to be the guideposts for determining what the Establishment Clause prohibits,” says Professor Garnett, in an email.
-“I think it’s fair to say that the application of this ‘history and tradition’/‘coercion’ test in public schools is something new, and I predict that it will take time for courts to figure out how [it] works.”
+“I think it’s fair to say that the application of this ‘history and tradition’ / ‘coercion’ test in public schools is something new, and I predict that it will take time for courts to figure out how [it] works.”

 This historical test will allow governments a lot more leeway to allow religious exercise when it comes to establishment clause issues, says Ken Paulson, director of the Free Speech Center at Middle Tennessee State University.